sparkflows/sparkflows-docs/docs/operating/installing-mysql.rst

 To Provide access from remote pcs
 --------------------------------

- Inorder to Access MYSQL from Remote PC, run below command
+ Inorder to Access MySQL from Remote PC, run below command

 * ``GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'Sparkflows@123' WITH GRANT OPTION;``
 * ``FLUSH PRIVILEGES;``